spsforks/SCons-scons-wiki/GitWorkflows.md

   * `git config --global blame.ignoreRevsFile .git-blame-ignore-revs`
   * This allows specifying that certain commits are to be ignored for git blame purposes.
 (For example mass reformatting)

-## Fork repository on GitHub side for creating pull requests

-Login to [GitHub](https://github.com/), go to [https://github.com/SCons/scons](https://github.com/SCons/scons) and click the "fork" button (a blue arrow).

 ## Making changes